Charles "Pretty Boy" Floyd biography

 Born in George in 1904, Pretty Boy Floyd is best known for his constant run-ins with police and violent bank robberies.
 Floyd vowed never to steal again after he was arrested for a payroll robbery at the age of 18, but he nevertheless went on to rob numerous banks.
 He was often protected by Oklahoma locals, who called him "the Robin Hood of the Cooksoon Hills."
 Floyd was gunned down and killed by FBI agents in 1934.

-Charles "Pretty Boy" Arthur Floyd was born in Adairsville, Georgia, on February 3, 1904, one of seven children.
-His family moved soon after to Oklahoma, where they owned a farm and were extremely poor.
+Criminal Charles "Pretty Boy" Arthur Floyd was born in Adairsville, Georgia, on February 3, 1904, one of seven children.
+His family soon after moved to Oklahoma, where they owned a farm and were extremely poor.

 After an unlikely first career as a farmer, Floyd turned to crime to escape the poverty of the Depression era, which hit farmers in the "Dust Bowl" especially hard.
 After he was arrested for a payroll robbery at the age of 18, Floyd vowed never to steal again, but he nevertheless went on to rob numerous banks.

 He married Ruby Hargrove in 1921; they had a son, Jack Dempsey Floyd, who was born while Floyd was serving a three-year sentence in prison for a robbing a Kroger store in St. Louis, Missouri (Ruby divorced Floyd during his imprisonment).

 Upon returning to his parents farm, Pretty Boy Floyd is said to have killed a man who was accused, but acquitted, of killing his father.
 He became a hired gun for bootleggers along stretches of the Ohio River.